bogind/Arc2QGIS/README.md

 This Repository is meant for documentation, but if you have any scripts or tools you would like to publish here, feel free.

+A sample/howto guide can be found in the sample.html file.

 ### Analysis Toolbox

  1. Extract: